ferd/pobox/README.md

 Buffer* for details) that will do nothing but churn through messages and drop them when the buffer is full for you.

-Depending on how you use the API, the PO Box can tell you it received new data so you ask for it, or send it to you directly:
+Depending on how you use the API, the PO Box can tell you it received new data, so you can then ask for the data, or you can tell it to  send the data to you directly, without notification:

                                                       messages
                                                          |